Avnu/detd/README.md

     * The basic implementation provides the VLAN interface name (e.g. eth0.3) and the socket prio to use to the calling application
     * The plan is to return a fully configured socket.
 The included client-server example is already implementing part of that flow.

+### Currently supported devices

+* Intel® Ethernet Controller I225-LM
+* Intel® Ethernet Controller I225-IT
+* Intel Atom® x6000E Series (Elkhart Lake) integrated TSN controller

-### Current Limitations
+### Current limitations

 See [Contributing](README.md#contributing) :)

-* Current suppport for Intel mGBE only
+* Only some Intel Ethernet controllers supported
-  * Code conceived to support additional devices
+  * Code ready to support additional devices
-  * PCI ID autodetection in place
-* Current support for Linux only
+* Only Linux support
-* Current support for talker streams only
+* Only talker streams
-* Current taprio support restricted to offload mode
+* taprio support restricted to offload mode
   * Code ready to support additional qdiscs
 * Launch-Time Control not supported
   * E.g. etf qdisc
 * Current support for AF_PACKET only
-* Basic local schedule calculation
+* Very basic local schedule calculation
-  * E.g. inter-packet gap not considered
+  * E.g. inter-packet gap not considered, only one traffic class per slot...

 ## Examples